justhankmoody/wp-redirect-to-original-url/README.md

 # wp-redirect-to-original-url
-Stupid and simple wordpress plugin to redrect on original URL after login Just download plugin to your wordpress plugin directory and click "install".
+Stupid and simple wordpress plugin to redirect on original URL after login Just download plugin to your wordpress plugin directory and click "install".

 or